brainfotech/school2go/template/template/assets/plugins/bootstrap-datetimepicker/README.md

 ## I18N

 The plugin supports i18n for the month and weekday names and the `weekStart` option.
-The default is English ('en'); other available translations are avilable in the `js/locales/` directory, simply include your desired locale after the plugin.
+The default is English ('en'); other available translations are avilable in the `js/locales/` directory, simply include your desired i18n after the plugin.
 To add more languages, simply add a key to `$.fn.datetimepicker.dates`, before calling `.datetimepicker()`.
 Example:

 ```javascript
 $.fn.datetimepicker.dates['en'] = {